waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Story & Quests
 *   **Primary Quest: Obtain HM01 Cut**
     *   **Objective:** Receive HM01 Cut from the apprentice in Ilex Forest.
-    *   **Current Plan:** The multi-marker approach failed.
-The apprentice's dialogue is unchanged, confirming the puzzle is not solved.
-I must return to the eastern part of the forest to find the Farfetch'd and re-evaluate the puzzle mechanics from scratch.
+    *   **Current Plan:** My manual approach has been inefficient.
+I have now confirmed the puzzle is a scripted sequence.
+I must use my `puzzle_solver_agent` to determine the correct sequence of interactions.
 *   **Secondary Quest: Complete Sprout Tower**
     *   **Objective:** Reach the top of Sprout Tower and defeat the Elder.
     *   **Status:** Blocked.
 Need to find the correct path up the western ladder system.